 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing. – John 15:4-5 NKJV

 Like with any friendship or relationship, time spent together makes a huge difference.
-I can’t tell you the number of friendships that have dwindled away because they moved away or we stopped hanging out.
+I can’t tell you how many friendships have dwindled because they moved away or we stopped hanging out.

 Getting in God’s presence needs to be a priority in our lives.
 This is part of our friendship with Him.
 Friends spend time together!

-A good gage of if you are abiding in Christ is the fruit in your life.
+A good gauge of if you are abiding in Christ is the fruit in your life.
 Jesus makes it clear spending time with Him will result in…GOOD fruit.

 What should our fruit look like?

 I love how Galatians 5:22 makes it so easy for us to understand what the fruit of the Spirit should look like in our lives.

 - Forbearance (patience)

 Loving God and loving others is part of our foundation as Christians.
 Jesus made that clear when He told us the two greatest commandments were just that.
 (Matthew 22:36-40)

 This is My commandment: that you love one another [just] as I have loved you.
 No one has greater love [no one has shown stronger affection] than to lay down (give up) his own life for his friends.
 John 15:12-13

 One of the problems with love is that we think when we are supposed to love, it’s supposed to look like what we think or what the world says love is.